subquery/subql-starter/README.md

 Open your browser and head to `http://localhost:8080/console`.

-Under the `DATA` tab, on the left top corner select the schema you just created, it usually formatted like `subquery_xx`.
+Under the `DATA` tab, on the left top corner select the schema you just created, it usually named `public`.
 Then you can see the table is currently untracked, click on the `Track` button.

 Finally, head to the `GRAPHQL` tab, in the explorer you should see the table is ready to query.

+##Redeploy a project

+If any changes to your SubQuery project require SubQuery node to reindex, it is necessary to repeat the above steps in [Configure your project](#configure-your-project).
+And reindex again starting with the genesis block.
+Also, restore a clean schema will ensure data stored correctly, go to Hasura console and under the `DATA` tab, select the corresponding schema and remove it.